wejs/docs/docs/getstarted/core-concepts.md

 Get data from database or other provider, process and send to response formatter with response methods.

-Every controller is a instance of we.js [Controller class](https://github.com/wejs/we-core/blob/master/lib/class/Controller.js) and functions in controller is called actions how work like express.js middlewares how receive req, res and next arguments.
+Every controller is a instance of We.js [controller prototype](https://github.com/wejs/we-core/blob/master/lib/class/Controller.js) and functions in controller is called actions how work like express.js middlewares how receive req, res and next arguments.

 ## Model